GlobalKome/Loan-Portfolio-Performance-Monitoring-System/README.md

   - Improve efficiency in loan performance monitoring

 # User Story
-Mrs. Adaobi Okonkwo, the Head of Retail Lending at ZenithCore Bank, is responsible for overseeing the performance of thousands of consumer loans issued by the bank.
+Mrs. Adaobi Okonkwo, the Head of Retail Lending at Phoenix Bank, is responsible for overseeing the performance of thousands of consumer loans issued by the bank.
 With limited visibility into how these loans are performing across customer types, states, and purposes, she needs an efficient way to track loan application trends, repayment patterns, and risk indicators in one place.

 To solve this, she contracted me, a data analyst, to develop a Loan Portfolio Performance Monitoring System made up of three dashboards:
   A Summary Dashboard for executive insights,